Vault Features

 The Lite Vault utilizes a leveraged strategy, which may limit liquidity availability.
 However, with enhanced withdrawals and multi-protocol support, funds can be efficiently rebalanced between protocols, leading to smoother withdrawals and higher withdrawal ratios.

-Instadapp Lite Vaults will periodically rebalance either automatically or by an assigned role.
+Fluid Lite Vaults will periodically rebalance either automatically or by an assigned role.
 Rebalancing can move funds to the withdraw pool, rebalance the vault or deleverage under unfavorable market conditions.

 Automatic Rebalancing